couchbase/couchbase-python-client/README.md

 ### Twisted

 To use with Twisted, import ```txcouchbase.cluster``` instead of ```couchbase.cluster```.
 The ```txcouchbase``` API offers an API similar to the ```couchbase``` API.

+>**NOTE:** The minimum required Twisted version is 21.7.0.

+>:exclamation:**WARNING:** The 4.x SDK introduced a breaking change where the txcouchbase package must be imported _prior_ to importing the reactor (see example below).
+This is so that the asyncio reactor can be installed.

 ```python
 # IMPORTANT -- the txcouchbase import must occur PRIOR to importing the reactor